Whitall Tatum & Company (1857-1901)

 There were two locations used by Whitall Tatum, first the original site (upper works) located in Millville proper, and later the “lower works” in South Millville (formerly known as Schetterville).
 Eventually the South Millville site would become the center of activity for the glassworks.

-In the c.1920s and 1930s many types of bottles, and some of their insulators, are found with a “W and T inside a triangle” trademark (as shown in photo here, embossed on the side of a CD 154 “Whitall Tatum Co.
+In the 1900s and on into the 1920s and 1930s Whitall Tatum continued to produce large quantities of bottles of many types, sizes, and colors.
+W-T manufactured bottles that were sold and used by a large number and variety of product manufacturers, especially those making and packaging “brand name” medicines, remedies, cleaning products, chemicals, cosmetics, lotions, etc. Many of these bottles, along with their electrical insulators, are found with a “W and T inside an inverted triangle” trademark (as shown in photo here, embossed on the side of a CD 154 “Whitall Tatum Co.
 No 1″ insulator).
-The “W and T” triangle, if present, is usually embossed on the base of bottles.
+The “W and T” triangle, if present on bottles, is usually embossed on the very base.

 Whitall Tatum didn’t enter the insulator manufacturing market until 1922, very soon after Brookfield Glass Company had closed it’s doors the previous year.
 However, W-T made up for lost time by producing millions of insulators during the ensuing years.
 No doubt they supplied insulators to many firms (especially in the Eastern states, but over the entire country as well) that had previously purchased from Brookfield.

-Armstrong Cork Corporation purchased Whitall-Tatum in 1938 (with insulator production continuing at a remarkable rate, and the existing molds eventually being re-engraved with the ARMSTRONG name), and finally Kerr Glass Manufacturing Corporation took over in April of 1969.
+Armstrong Cork Corporation purchased Whitall-Tatum in 1938 (with insulator production continuing at a remarkable rate, and the existing molds eventually being re-engraved with the ARMSTRONG name), and finally Kerr Glass Manufacturing Corporation took over ownership of the plant in April of 1969.
 Many of the insulators continued to carry the “Armstrong” embossing, until about 1973, by which time all carried the “KERR” embossing.

 Kerr Glass Manufacturing Corporation sold the Millville manufacturing facility in 1983, along with 3 other plants, to the American National Can Company.
 Ball-Foster took control of the factory in 1995, and in 1999, after 193 years of nearly continuous glass production, the factory was shut down permanently.

-A recent update: I’ve received word that the former Lower Works site is reportedly (2006) a self-storage facility, and the buildings that once housed WTs glass furnaces have been demolished.
+An update (posted 2006): I’ve received word that the former Lower Works site is reportedly a self-storage facility, and the buildings that once housed WT’s glass furnaces have been demolished.
 A sad ending indeed for one of America’s greatest glass manufacturing enterprises.
+If anyone has more recent information on this property, please contact me!
+Thank you!

 Note: for a webpage on this site with an extensive list of glass insulator manufacturers, please click here.